 The City is improving Pricefield Road Playground, located near Yonge Street and Summerhill Avenue, and engaging the community in the park design.
-Proposed improvements include new pathways, seating, signage, lighting, trees, plantings, a fenced off-leash area for dogs, a water feature, a ping pong table, and upgrades to the flexible active space and playground.
+Proposed improvements under consideration include new pathways, seating, signage, lighting, trees, plantings, a water feature and upgrades to the existing flexible active space and playground.

 • Fall 2023: Community Engagement Phases 1 and 2